cloudikeme/intel-mlops-professional/03-LAB: BAsics of API and Endpoints Design/README.md

 Before starting, you want to establish some of the application's logic by building simple API endpoints.
 These endpoints are not connected to any machine-learning functionality at this point.

- 	Made with AI using Nightcafe.

-  Access to Intel Developer Cloud Resource: 4th Generation Sapphire Rapids VM

-Image of VM configuration on Intel Developer Cloud